c4pt000/NASA-distant-stars-to-view-h2o/README.md

 nothing proves this as an experimental control

-since we haven't encountered water as h2o beyond the domain of this world nothing proves this excerpt a proposed experiment to isolate a control
+since we haven't encountered water as h2o beyond the domain of this world nothing proves this except a proposed experiment to isolate a control

 which would consist of a flat plate on mars about 20ft by 20ft viewable from earth